 In June of 1977, G. Raymond Ahrens, trustee of the K & R Realty Trust, purchased 397 Marlborough from the Kingsley School.

-In June of 1981, the K & Realty Trust filed for (and subsequently received) permission to legalize the occupancy as six apartments, which it indicated was the existing condition.
+On June 2, 1977, 397 Marlborough was purchased from Kingsley School by G. Raymond Ahrens, trustee of the K & R Realty Trust.
+In June of 1981, the trust filed for (and subsequently received) permission to legalize the occupancy as six apartments, which it indicated was the existing condition.

-In December of 1998, Maderia Isle applied for (and subsequently received) permission to reduce the number of apartments from six to four.
+On the same day, 397 Marlborough was purchased from Jane Carey and Helen Donovan by the Madeira Isle Real Estate Corporation (Daniel Silva, president and treasurer).
+In December of 1998, it applied for (and subsequently received) permission to reduce the number of apartments from six to four.

-In August of 1999, it converted the property into four condominium units, the Justin Douglas House Condominium.
+On August 12, 1999, it converted the property into four condominium units, the Justin Douglas House Condominium.